 How can Aquarius help keep PFCs at bay?

-If you’re wondering about the PFC levels in your water, your first step is to contact your local public water system and ask for the test results that they have on hand.
+On a municipal water supply, contact your local public water system and ask for the test results that they have on hand.
 Contact information can typically be found at the bottom of your water bill.